-- 1. Open Dr.Web menu , then select Security Center. - 2.
-Make sure Dr.Web operates in administrator mode (the lock at the bottom of the program window is open 1).
-Otherwise, click the lock 1. - 3.
-At the top of the program window, click . - 4.
+- 1. Open Dr.Web menu 366, then select Security Center. - 2.
+Make sure Dr.Web operates in administrator mode (the lock at the bottom of the program window is open b).
+Otherwise, click the lock b. - 3.
+At the top of the program window, click \mathfrak{O} . - 4.
 A product main settings window opens.
 Select Network at the left of the window.

 Figure 33.
-Connecting to proxy server
+Connecting to proxy server and checking the encrypted traffic